-As I write this editorial, it is an unseasonably cold, grey March day.
+As I write, it is an unseasonably cold, grey March day.
 I am beginning to wonder if I will ever see sun or be blissfully warm again.
 As I write, it’s snowing…again…outside my window.
 And yet, if I pay attention and stop whining about being cold, there is a freshness in the air that can only be identified as spring.

 At this time of year, the entire world experiences a rebirth.
 From the blossoms pushing up through frozen soil to the sun gently kissing our pale winter skin, spring makes us feel alive.
 Our smiles seem to come more easily; our muscles relax as we stretch our limbs in the warming air; we sink our fingers into the dirt, preparing our garden patches or containers for planting.
 I am overwhelmed by life at this time of year.